Julian-Hochhaus/LG4X-V2/README.md

 # LG4X-V2: lmfit GUI for XPS

+## Planned features/Improvements

+- [ ] redesign the parameter table so that the limits are placed next to the corresponding parameters
+- [ ] introduce relative parameter for gamma and coster-kronig factor
+- [ ] rework the export files, so that additional informations such as fwhm and areas are exported in readable format as well
+- [x] save the active background parameter checkbox to the parameter-files.
+- [ ] check lmfit version and catch UserWarning for independent vars as described in [#10](https://github.com/Julian-Hochhaus/LG4X-V2/issues/10)
+- [ ] keep the programm running if an error occurs in the fitting procedure
+- [ ] Pause/Interrupt fit button [#5](https://github.com/Julian-Hochhaus/LG4X-V2/issues/5)
+- [ ] rewrite the Readme to explain the features introduced in LG4X-V2
 ## Introduction
 LG4X-V2 is based on the great work of [Hideki NAKAJIMA](https://github.com/hidecode221b) who developed the software LG4X.